metosin/bat-test/README.md

 - Two hooks to manage test environment
     - `on-start` hook: run a function before any tests are run
     - `on-end` hook: run a function after all tests are run
+- Easy way to setup and combine eftest reporters:
+    - Built-in reporters can be referred by keywords `:pretty`, `:progress` and `:junit`
+    - Reporter can be map with `:type` (referring to reporter fn) and option `:output-to` which will redirect the output to a file.
+    - Multiple reporters can be combined when defining them as vector:
+    `(alt-test :report [:pretty {:type :json :output-to "target/junit.xml"}])`

 ![Screenshot](./screenshot.png)

+### Leiningen features

+- Built-in file change watcher
+- Copies lein-test API, e.g. test-selectors:
+    - `lein alt-test :only namespace/test-var`
+    - `lein alt-test only-this-namespace`
+    - `lein alt-test :integration`
+- `:notify-command` for calling `notify-send` or Growl or such

 ## Usage